Functional Neurologic Disorder vs. Neurological Disease: What Families Need to Know

 Understanding the difference between FND and other neurological disorders can help families feel more confident about treatment and recovery.

-Structural vs Functional Brain Conditions
+Structural vs. Functional Brain Conditions

 Structural Neurological Disorders